Three Cups of Deceit: Controversy

 On April 5, 2012, the Montana Attorney General's office released a report noting financial "missteps" by CAI and Greg Mortenson.
 The Attorney General reached a settlement for restitution from Mortenson to CAI in excess of $1 million.

 According to the May 3, 2013, issue of The Los Angeles Times, the 9th Circuit Court of Appeals in San Francisco upheld the 2012 federal dismissal by Judge Samuel Haddon in Montana, stating he had ruled in accordance to the laws and rules governing class action suits.
 Haddon ruled correctly that readers were not entitled to financial compensation based on any of the arguments presented by the plaintiffs.
 The suit was filed days after the publication of the above titled book, as well as the "60 Minutes" presentation.

 According to Central Asia Institute's Board chairman, Steve Barrett, announced on October 9, 2013, that the CAI and Mortenson have fully complied with all the specific actions and repayments as negotiated by the settlement with then Attorney General (now Governor) Steve Bullock.

 Journalists Jennifer Jordan and Jeff Rhoads began investigating the claims against Mortenson and made a 2016 documentary 3000 Cups of Tea.
-In the film and interviews Jordan claims that the accusations against Mortenson put forward by 60 Minutes and Jon Krakauer are largely not true.
-Jordan said in 2014: "We are still investigating this story.
-So far, our findings are indicating that the majority of the allegations are grossly misrepresented to make him appear in the worst possible light, or are outright false.
-Yes, Greg is a bad manager and accountant, and he is the first to admit that, but he is also a tireless humanitarian with a crucially important mission."
+In the film, Jordan claims that the accusations against Mortenson put forward by 60 Minutes and Jon Krakauer are largely not true.